Peace Preservation Law: Consequences

+Japan's law enforcement was met with a mass of offenders that were educated and politically engaged.The Justice Ministry adopted Tenkō before a suspect's trial or imprisonment as a time of repentance for their "thought crime".Offenders could earn parole by signing a statement of Tenkō, confession of their ideological conversion, and return to society.

+Beside law enforcement, civil service prison chaplains, Buddhist priests, were involved in the ideological conversion process.Fujii Eshō, a prison chaplain and vice director of the monthly journal Hogo Jihō (meaning Aid and Guidance) sought thought crime as a religious issue and encouraged offenders to focus on private manners such as familial relationships, establishing faith in Pure Land Buddhist principles (Jōdo Shinshū), and loyalty to the emperor instead of political engagement in Marxism.Tenkō conversions was a central tool for the Peace Preservation Law to function and eradicate Marxism, which allowed an expansion of nationalism in Japan.

 In the 1930s, with Japan's increasing militarism and totalitarianism, dissent was tolerated less and less.
 In early February 1941, the original Peace Preservation Law of 1925 was heavily amended to make punishments even more severe.
 Terms for people suspected of socialist and communist sympathies were made harsher, and for the first time religious organizations were included within the purview of the Thought Police.
 In addition, the appeals court for thought crimes was abolished, and the Ministry of Justice given the right to appoint defense attorneys in cases of thought crime.
 The new provisions became effective on May 15, 1941.